FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

     - Removing the NativePresentationEngine
     - Configure the WebPresentationEngine
         - Set the IP address to `0.0.0.0` (all addresses)
-        - Set the Port to `80` (or any value you configured as an internal port of the container)
+        - Set the Port to `80` (or any value you configured as an internal port of the container run command in step #1)
         - Set the Protocol to `http`

 ![FT Optix Application preparation](./images/ftoptix-app-setup.png "FT Optix Application setup")

 - Once the application is ready, configure the target with the proper IP Address and username and proceed with the deployment

+> [!TIP]
+> The default user is `admin` and the password is `FactoryTalkOptix`

+> [!TIP]
+> The target IP Address should be the IP of the host machine where the container is running (the container was started in bridge mode)

 ![Deployment options](./images/deployment-options.png "Deployment options")